 Dominique Maisonneuve, Smart Industry Project Manager

 In concrete terms, copying and pasting information and the everyday use of paper will no longer exist in the factory of the future.
-The digitalisation of checklists and production reports is underway to relieve teams of some of their daily activity.
+The digitalization of checklists and production reports is underway to relieve teams of some of their daily activity.

 Collaborative robots are also a part of LACROIX’s Smart Industry, with the goal of making work less arduous.
 Performing repetitive tasks and/or carrying heavy objects are missions well-suited to a cobot.
 This assistance with their work provides a boost to the staff member’s comfort and performance.